OHI-Science/OHI-website/content/news/CMIP_1_what_is_this.md

 The IPCC Sixth Assessment Report (CMIP6) includes 8 future scenarios (2015-2100) and one historical scenario (1850-2014).
 The CMIP6 scenarios combine two frameworks: the Shared Socioeconomic Pathway (SSP, *first part of the scenario name*) and the Representative Concentration Pathway (RCP, *second part of the scenario name*).

 Shared Socioeconomic Pathways (SSPs) describe 5 potential pathways of global socioeconomic development, based on variables such as population, technological advancements, climate policies, and gross domestic product.
 These storylines are then used to determine the likely consequences of these developments on anthropogenic emissions and land-use.
-Ultimately, the SSPs result in warming predictions, or, Representative Concentration Pathways (RCPs).

 RCPs describe specific radiative forcing endpoints by 2100 based on future concentrations of emissions.
 RCPs were first used in the Fifth IPCC assessment.
 For continuity, the current CMIP6 scenarios includes the original 4 RCP categories from the Fifth Assessment, but the current framework aligns these with SSP categories and fills in some RCP gaps (e.g., SSP-RCP).
 Note that an SSP scenario may have multiple potential RCPs.

+These pathways are defined by the *concentration* of carbon in the atmosphere and not the volume of *emissions*.
+Models based on *concentration* scenarios do not include [climate feedbacks](https://earthhow.com/climate-feedback-loops/) that are liekly to exacerbate warming, such as: the release of methane if permafrost melts, disruptions to ocean circulation, rainforest drought and loss, etc. Emission-based scenarios take into account some carbon cycle feedbacks, and warming predictions tend to be [higher](https://journals.ametsoc.org/view/journals/clim/27/2/jcli-d-12-00579.1.xml).

 *Scenarios included in CMIP6*